mlandis/mlandis.github.io/research/index.md

 ---
 <h1>Research</h1>

 I study evolution by developing probabilistic models, writing open source and community-minded software, and analysing simulated and empirical data.
-My current research interests include phylogenetics, historical biogeography, continuous trait evolution, and Bayesian inference.
+My current primary interests include **statistical phylogenetics**, **Bayesian inference**, **historical biogeography**, and **quantitative trait evolution**.

 Models of evolutionary processes help us understand how biodiversity is generated, sustained, and lost.
 Due to technological and mathematical reasons, statistical phylogenetic research has largely focused on models of molecular evolution.